Spread love and cheer with these special sweets.

+Festive goodies, from mooncakes for the Mid-Autumn Festival to logcakes for Christmas, are getting more newfangled and fancy every year.
 For the upcoming Deepavali celebrations, some Indian restaurants in Singapore are putting a twist on the traditional Indian sweets (called mithai), too.

 Traditional flavours are milk- and nut-based, and the sweets come in varieties such as burfi (milk-based sweets), ladoo (flour- and gheebased balls) and jalebi (deep-fried flour batter drenched in syrup).
 But think mithai with a twist, with creative, modern flavours and ornate packaging.

-#01-28 Tanglin Mall, 163 Tanglin Rd, Singapore 247933
+#01-28 Tanglin Mall, 163 Tanglin Rd, 247933

-Prices start at $68 for 18 pieces.
+Prices start at $65+ for 18 pieces.

-#B1-01A The Shoppes at Marina Bay Sands, 2 Bayfront Ave, Singapore 018972
+#B1-01A The Shoppes at Marina Bay Sands, 2 Bayfront Ave, 018972

 One of them is Mandarin orange fused with ginger, saffron and melon seeds.
 For chocolate fans, there is the dark chocolate, macadamia nut and almond mithai that is lifted by a sprinkle of cardamom.